apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 store is *unlikely* to get out of sync, it is still something which merits more testing before it could be considered reliable.

-## Managing DynamoDB IO Capacity
+## Managing DynamoDB I/O Capacity

-DynamoDB is not only billed on use (data and IO requests), it is billed on allocated IO Capacity.
+By default, DynamoDB is not only billed on use (data and I/O requests) -it is billed on allocated I/O Capacity.

 When an application makes more requests than the allocated capacity permits, the request is rejected; it is up to